astriaorg/dev-cluster/README.md

 # Deploys Sequencer + local DA
 just deploy-astria-local

+# To deploy the whole stack locally with one command
+just deploy-all-local

 # Deploys a geth rollup chain + faucet + blockscout + ingress
 # w/ defaults
 # NOTE - default values can be found in `kubernetes/rollup/values.yaml`